 Initiative to promote the openness of parliamentary information systems

 Many municipalities, counties and regions in Germany have council information systems at their disposal in order to organise committee work in local councils and at district assemblies.
 A lot of information is hidden in these council information systems of German municipalities.
-On the one hand, the entire municipal policy is documented - decisions that have a direct impact on the inhabitants of the city.
-If you want to involve citizens in the city’s politics and use their creative potential, it is important to provide information.
+The entire municipal policy is documented - decisions that have a direct impact on the inhabitants of the city.
+Nonetheless, to involve citizens and their creative potential in the city’s politics, it is important to provide information.

 OParl is committed to creating uniform access to these information systems in order to develop a classic open data interface.
-In this way, the entire potential of the Open Data Community can be exploited.
-Developers and designers are given the opportunity to present new information and, for example, to better involve citizens in decision-making processes.
-Transparency does not only benefit interested citizens: other data recipients would be journalists, bloggers, scientists and many more.
+In this way, the entire potential of the Open Data Community can be utilised.
+Developers and designers are given the opportunity to present new information and better involve citizens in decision-making processes.
+Transparency does not only benefit interested citizens: other data recipients would be journalists, bloggers, scientists and more.
 And last but not least, OParl is a form of digital economic development.